OmniTracker/LedgerLibrary/README.md

 Lorelai will then ask Alice if she wishes to finalize the transaction.
 Alice decides she no longer wants one of the books.
 Lorelai should cancel this book from the commit and finalize the remaining books.
 A few weeks later, Alice goes to return the books.
 However, Alice has forgetten that one of the books is very popular and had an earlier due date.
 Alice should scan the books to commit to trade to Lorelai.
-Lorelai recognizes one of the books is late, askes Alice to pay a marginal penalty, and then finalizes the transaction.
+Lorelai recognizes one of the books is late, asks Alice to pay a marginal penalty, and then finalizes the transaction.

 A few adversarial situations.